Fields are handlers for the model attributes. They are responsible for saving and displaying the given attribute of the resource model.

 Value Hydration

-You may define custom value hydration logic on your field clasas.
-To do so, you can easily override the default hydrate method:
+You may define custom value hydration logic on your field.
+To do so, use the hydrate method passing a Closure:

-public function hydrate(RootRequest $request, Model $model, mixed $value): void
+->hydrate(static function (Request $request, Model $model, mixed $value): void {

 Authorization